McDonald's Franchise Review: Costs and Information

-McDonald’s is still The King: the archetype for quick service dining and the golden-arched embodiment of franchising.
+McDonald's is still the archetype and golden-arched embodiment for quick service dining and franchising.
 All quick service restaurants, whether they like it or not, are in some ways compared to McDonald’s.
 That makes it a target, not only by its competitors but by government bodies and even by its own customers.
 When you’re at the top of the mountain, everyone is going to try to push you off.
 While McDonald’s has seen some rough days recently, it still wears the crown, and it does not appear that it's going to lose its spot atop the mountain any time soon.

 Background and Benefits

 Who doesn’t know the McDonald’s menu by heart and every jingle ever written?
-The business model works, and with national and international advertising, McDonald’s Corporation manages to serve 27 million Americans every day.
+The business model works, and with national and international advertising, McDonald’s Corporation manages to serve 68 million people around the world every day.
 But while owning a McDonald's restaurant is a tremendous opportunity, the company is seeking only individuals with significant business experience who have successfully owned or managed multiple business units and have significant financial resources.

 McDonald's Corporation claims they are about growing business, making money, and having fun, and only the serious entrepreneur need apply.